Skip to content

 Men’s sexual health

-You can make a doctor’s appointment at your own health centre.
+You can make a doctor’s appointment at your own health and social services centre.
 You can request to see a male doctor if you wish.
-When necessary, the health centre doctor will give you a referral to a specialist at a urology clinic.
+A doctor can write you a referral to a specialist, if necessary.

 You can also make an appointment at a private clinic.
 However, the services of private doctors are much more expensive for customers.